raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 If your LEDs are not lighting:

-1) Make sure you look at which GPIO your LEDs are connected to and have set them in Scratch to `output high`{:class="blockmoreblocks"}
+1) Check which GPIO pin your LEDs are connected to, and make sure you have set them to `output high`{:class="blockmoreblocks"}
-2) Check that the LED is working (you can plug the LED's jumper wire into **GPIO 3V3** to test)
+2) Test whether the LEDs are working — you can plug an LED's jumper wire into **GPIO 3V3** to test it
-3) Make sure the circuit on the breadboard is complete.
+3) Make sure the circuit on the breadboard is complete

 --- /hint ---
 --- /hints ---

-+ Now, make the rainbow blink in a rainbow pattern like this:
++ Now, add more code to make the rainbow blink in a rainbow pattern like this:

 <video width="560" height="315" controls>
 <source src="resources/Scratch-GPIO-Pathways-5.mp4" type="video/mp4">
-Your browser does not support the video tag, try FireFox or Chrome
+Your browser does not support the video tag, so try FireFox or Chrome.
 </video>

 To do this, you will need to make one LED turn on for a couple of seconds, and then turn off at the same time as the next LED turns on.
-You will have to add more code to do this.

 --- hints ---
 --- hint ---

 Make sure your `Events`{:class="blockevents"} block matches what you are doing to test the code.
-For example, to make our rainbow blink, we click the green flag:
+In the example here, to make our rainbow blink, we have to click the green flag:
 ```blocks
   when flag clicked
 ```
 --- /hint ---
 --- hint ---

-If you're stuck, make sure you are using these blocks
+If you're stuck, make sure you are using these blocks:
 ```blocks
 	set gpio () to [output low v] :: extension
   wait () secs